 - We believe we are enabling students through academics and extracurriculars to graduate.

 Established in 2010, Veterans High School is located in a community approximately two hours south of Atlanta.
 VHS is the newest of five high schools in the Houston County School System.
 It serves approximately 1729 students in grades 9-12 with 87 full-time certified teachers, 4 counselors, 7 custodians, 17 cafeteria staff, 13 paraprofessionals, 9 clerks, and one media specialist.
 Dr. Lionel Brown served as the first principal from 2010 – 2015, and Dr. Chris Brown served was principal from 2015 until 2018.
 Dr. Amy Barbour, previously Assistant Principal for Instruction, became principal in 2018.
-She leads a team of four assistant principals.
+She leads a team of five assistant principals.

 VHS is located in close proximity to Robins Air Force Base.
 As a result, a high concentration of students have military connections, bringing diverse backgrounds and experiences.
 Nearly one half of the current student population are Hispanic, Asian, Black, or multiracial.